citta-lab/java/README.md

 * `Command + Option + L` => reformat the code.
 * `Command + /` => comment selected line.

+### IntelliJ Build:
+* If we need to build a standalone java project then `Build > Build Project`.
+This will create `out/production/project/..` directory with compiled files and manifest.
+* If we need to build a jar file from the standalone java project then we need to perform two steps 1.`File > ( Project Setting ) Artifacts > + > JAR > From modules with dependencies... > OK ` will set the details for creating artifacts.
+  2.`Build > Build Artifacts > project name > (Action) Build ` this will create jar file inside `out/artifacts/project_name_jar/`
+  3.Converting java project to java maven project [Converting a Java project to use Maven in IntelliJ IDEA](https://www.youtube.com/watch?v=s-nXWFQMXY0)

+### Console Tricks:
+* view jar files : `jar tf target/project_name-1.0-SNAPSHOT.jar`
+* read file inside jar : `unzip -p target/project_name-1.0-SNAPSHOT.jar META-INF/MANIFEST.MF` here MANIFEST.MF is the file we are interested.
+* setting mac environment variable `~/.bash_profile`

 ### 1. Method Overloading:

 Have the same method name with in the class but have different parameters as arguments.
 We cannot do method overloading by changing the data type or return type ( declaring as void ) but can only be achieved by having different arguments in the method declaration.
 Below is the example of method overloading ( in ruby we cannot do method overloading as we are doing here ).